Proximal Biceps Tendon Rupture: Partial or Complete

 Partial proximal biceps tendon ruptures may be treated with rest, avoiding aggravating activities, anti-inflammatories, and/or therapy.
 Complete tears are typically treated with surgical repair.
 Nonsurgical treatment often results in a loss of shoulder strength and is typically reserved for older, low-demand patients.
 Many partial tears will remain chronically symptomatic and require treatment.
 While nonsurgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

 Arthroscopic Proximal Biceps Tendon Rupture Repair (Minimally Invasive)

 Minimally invasive arthroscopic proximal biceps tendon rupture repair is the primary method of choice at Orthopaedic Specialists for repairing the biceps tendon.
 During surgery, a small incision is made in front of the shoulder through which an arthroscope, or small video camera, is inserted to allow your surgeon to view the surgery on a monitor.
 Special instrumentation is used to reattach the tendon.
 This technique results in a smaller incision, less scarring, less pain, and a faster recovery.

 Mini-Open Biceps Tenodesis

-Mini-open Biceps Tenodesis surgery is used for both partial or complete biceps tendon tears to relieve shoulder pain.
-During surgery, a small (2-3 cm incision) is made in front of the shoulder; the biceps tendon is detached from the area of injury and reattached to the humeral head.
+Mini-open biceps tenodesis surgery is used for both partial or complete biceps tendon tears to relieve shoulder pain.
+During surgery, a small (2 – 3 cm incision) is made in front of the shoulder, and the biceps tendon is detached from the area of injury and reattached to the humeral head.
 This procedure works well for relieving pain, weakness, and visible postsurgical muscle deformities.